-Apart from new domain names, you can also buy premium domain names from someone else who has registered it before you.
-Domain name investors often register premium domain names that are shorter, brandable, and easy to remember for the sole purpose of reselling.
+Apart from new domain names, you can also buy premium domain names from someone else who has registered them before you.
+Domain name investors often register premium domain names that are shorter, brandable, and easy to remember for reselling.

-In this article, we’ll explain how much does a domain name really cost.
-We’ll also show you different ways to buy a domain name, including a way to get one for free.
+In this article, we will explain how much a domain name really costs.
+We will also show you different ways to buy a domain name, including a way to get one for free.

 - How Much Does a New Domain Name Cost?